What Is Plantar Fasciitis?

-Your foot has thick, fibrous band of tissue (''fascia'') reaching from your heel to your toes.
-These tissues support the muscles and arch of the foot.
-When they’re overly stretched, tiny tears can occur in their surface.
-This can cause pain and inflammation.
+Your fascia supports the muscles and arch of your foot.
+When it’s overly stretched, you can get tiny tears in its surface.
+This can bring on pain and inflammation.

 - Have tight Achilles tendons, or “heel cords”

 - Have an unusual walk or foot position

 - Often wear high-heeled shoes

 Your doctor will ask about your symptoms and check your feet to see where you’re having pain.
 They sometimes want you to have imaging tests to make sure something else isn’t causing your problem.
 These tests include: